 Want to learn more about how EDC can help?
 Send your inquiry to an EDC Trade Advisor today

 Companies are all different and thus there exists a need for different business loan types to suit the different needs companies face.

-To get a better understanding, let’s run through a business loan example with some numbers.
+To get a better understanding, let’s run through a small business loan example with some numbers.